Bonez07/ADA/README.md

 **subcommProbabilityScalingFactor** - a value between 0 and 1 dictating how likely subcomm excos are to get exco duties.
 0 means they will get no exco duties, 1 means they will get the same amount of exco duties as regualar excos

 **yearRepScoreOffset** - a value determining how much less duties year reps (marked with last letter "Y") get compared to other house prefects.
-0 means same amount, the more positive the less duties (I recommend not using values higher than 0.3).
+0 means same amount, the more positive the less duties (Around a value of 5 shoule be reasonable to make every prefect get 2 duties while year reps get 1 or 2).
 You may use a different value for this for each house - check with the House Captains whether they want year reps to get same number or less duties than prefects.

 For a more complete picture of what these settings do, refer to the [prefect scoring algorithm](#prefect-scoring-algorithm)